Best Oxygen Detector (O2 Purity and Depletion)

 Oxygen detectors are also called oxygen meters, oxygen monitors, or oxygen analyzers.
 They all refer to an oxygen measuring instrument that can measure the O2 concentration in %vol or parts per million (ppm), alarming when these levels fall outside of the preset range.

-How Does an Oxygen Detector Work?
+How Does an Oxygen Analyzer Work?

 An oxygen detector works by using an electronic sensor to detect O2 concentrations.
 The most common sensor used for oxygen detectors is an electrochemical sensor cell.